Flags of Elizabeth II: Trinidad and Tobago

 The Queen's personal flag for Trinidad and Tobago was used for the first time when she visited Trinidad and Tobago in 1966.
 The flag featured the coat of arms of Trinidad and Tobago in banner form, which depicts the colours of the national flag.
 The gold ships represent the three ships Christopher Columbus used on his voyage.
 The two birds above are hummingbirds.
-A blue disc of the crowned letter "E", surrounded by a garland of gold roses defaced the flag (obscuring the centre ship), which is taken from the Queen's Personal Flag.
+A blue disc of the crowned letter "E", surrounded by a garland of gold roses defaced the flag (obscuring most of the centre ship), is taken from the Queen's Personal Flag.

 This flag ceased to be used when Trinidad and Tobago became a republic in 1976.